hbenali/exoplatform.github.io/docs/administration/database.md

   ----------------|--------------------------|--------------------------
   Transaction support: This feature is needed in case of concurrent access to the same dataset.  | A basic feature provided by all databases. |  Most of file systems don\'t have this feature.
 Transactional NTFS(TxF), Sun ZFS, and Veritas VxFS, support this feature.
 With eXo Platform transaction is managed at application level.
   Fast indexing: by most of file systems.
 It helps fast retrieval of data. | Databases allow indexing based on any attribute or data-property (i.e SQL columns). | This is not offered
-  Consistency check |  It is feasable by all databases. |     File systems also support data consistency check.
+  Consistency check |  It is provided by all databases. |     File systems also support data consistency check.
   Clean unused data |  Possible with database. |    File system also ensure data cleanup.
   Clustering        | Advanced databases offer clustering capabilities (such as Oracle and Mysql). | File systems still don't support this option (The only exceptions are Veritas CFS and GFS.
   Replication       | It is a commodity with databases. |  File systems provide replication feature but still need evolution.